PauloxD/moovin-site/_pages/faq.md

 ## I found a bug, what do I do?
-If you are using the iOS app, you can submit a bug report by going to Settings > I found a bug.
+If you are using the iOS app, you can submit a bug report by going to Settings > Found a bug?.
 Then just fill in the information that you think will help me to find out what went wrong.

+If you are on macOS, you can find the option to submit feedback by using the Help menu > Found a bug?

 You can always just post an app review with the bug.
 That's also fine :)